 Having said that, Scotland has suffered a rather staggering blow to raw deal numbers so far this year.
 Just 70 equity investments were announced in the first half of 2020, down from a high of 128 in H2 2019.
 The total amount raised also plummeted, from £242m to £76m.

-The biggest round of the year so half was secured by SHE Software and totalled £6.97m.
+The biggest round of the year so far was secured by SHE Software and totalled £6.97m.
 The round was backed by Camden-based Frog Capital, Northern VCT and other undisclosed investors.
 Incorporated in 1996, SHE Software is a well-established company that has secured six rounds of funding totalling £13.1m since 2012.
 Based in South Lanarkshire, the company develops a software-based management system that helps to maintain businesses’ health and safety needs.

 Inward investment in Wales